glowinthedark/mdict-mdx-maker/README.md

 Converting to and from specific formats with pyglossary requires installation of additional python modules.

-For example, for converting to and from AARD2 .slob `pyicu` and `python-lzo` will be needed.
+For example, in order to convert to and from AARD2 .slob `pyicu` and `python-lzo` modules will be needed.
 To convert ZIM files from [library.kiwix.org](https://library.kiwix.org/) `libzim` needs to be installed, etc.

 To install _all_ modules: